UC-JepsonHerbaria/Jepson-eFlora/YELLOW_FLAGGING/README.md

 - Used until late 2015 to create the hash file `nomsyn_hcode_hash`.
 - David Baxter replaced this hash file with a text file `tid_dist_string.out`.
 - not all scripts were updated by David to use his new text file before he left, so parts of the eFlora and ICPN were using an older copy of the hash file up until early 2017.

+### alter_nomsyn_hcodes.pl

+- Jepson Manual First Edition version of the script.
+- Does not convert the eflora text file distribution string.
+- Convert names to the `taxon_id`.
+- Stores the names and the HCODE strings in the hash file `nomsyn_hcode_hash`.
+- Script remained unchanged from 2008 until early 2013.
+- Superseded by `alter_hcode.pl` around 2013.

 ### bioreg_plus_hcode.pl
 - Jepson Manual First Edition version of the script.